Jsavage1325/meanapp/README.md

 npm start

+Please not you must have MongoDB running on localhost port 27017 in order to connect the database to the backend.

 This should work however some of the Angular dependencies do seem to be a bit fickle - in particular the flash messages module.
 Message me if you are experiencing any issues in running the program.